Kubectl Exec: How to Execute Shell Commands Into a Container (With Examples)?

 kubectl create deployment mynginx --image=nginx

 This command creates a deployment resource named "mynginx" using the "nginx" Docker image.
-And the deployment creates a Pod that hosts the container running the "nginx" web server
+The deployment creates a Pod that hosts the container running the "nginx" web server

 Step 2: Check the Pod status